openid/eKYC-IDA/openid-connect-authority.md

 The `permission` sub-element consists of an array of objects that contain the following objects and MAY contain further objects that describe any additional extensions or restrictions of the authority over the target entity:

 * `role`: REQUIRED.
-Object that reflects the role held by the End-User in relation to the target entity, using roles defined by GLEIF based on [@!ISO5009]
+Object that reflects the role held by the End-User in relation to the target entity, e.g., roles defined by GLEIF based on [@!ISO5009]
 * `validity`: OPTIONAL.
 Object that contains an array that MUST have either a `start` or `end` and can optionally have both.
 Both the `start` and `end` objects are a reference date in [@!ISO8601-2004] YYYY-MM-DD format that is used to represent and are used to define the date limits of the authority being conveyed.
 * `budget`: OPTIONAL.
 Object that contains an array that MUST have both `value` and `currency` elements.
 This object is intended to describe the maximum extent of the End-User's financial authority.
 The `value` object will be a string that includes a decimal point and accurate to two decimal places.
 The `currency` object will contain the alphabetic format defined in [@!ISO4217-2015] (Currency codes) and defines which financial currency the value is in.
 * `audience`: OPTIONAL.
 Limitation of the scope of entity or entities that the End-User may communicate with when acting on behalf of the entity defined in the `applies_to` element